 The following recommendations should be followed:

-- encrypt the network.
-To do this, there a numerous possible strategies.
-These are detailed below
+- Encrypt the network.
+To do this, there are numerous possible strategies.
+These are detailed below.

 - a hotspot with captive portal which restricts visitor access until they accept the general user conditions and enter a temporary password provided to them;